The Lay the Draw strategy has been used for football betting or trading for some years now.

-Lay The Draw
+Lay The Draw at 70 Minutes

 The name of the system, lay the draw, is a bit misleading really.

 It is a system where you need a goal to be scored before the 70 minute mark of the game.
 Which strictly speaking isn’t actually laying the draw.

-After the 70th minute anything can happen, you are already out so you shouldn’t care if it ends 1-1 or 2-2.
+After the 70th minute anything can happen.
+You are already out so you shouldn’t care if it ends 1-1 or 2-2.

 If you just go into this system blindly laying the draw, then it is my firm belief that in the long run you will almost certainly lose.

-With this system you have to identify a game where you believe a goal will be scored before the 70th minute, and that goal will have to make a significant difference to the odds.
+With this system you have to identify a game where you believe a goal will be scored before the 70th minute.
+And that goal will have to make a significant difference to the odds.

-But on the other hand if either team get a goal you should be able to get out with a moderate profit, but if that goal comes (for example after HT in 55-70 minutes) you should be making a tidy little profit.
+But on the other hand if either team get a goal you should be able to get out with a moderate profit.
+If that goal comes – for example – after HT in 55-70 minutes, you should be making a tidy little profit.

-If you use the Manchester United V Blackburn (fictional) example I gave earlier, you would probably be looking at about 5.5 to lay the draw, and that will require a large outlay to make it worthwhile.
+If you use the Manchester United V Blackburn (fictional) example I gave earlier, you would probably be looking at about 5.5 to lay the draw.
+That will require a large outlay to make it worthwhile.

-I realise that this only gives me a smaller window to get the required goal, but as it is after HT, I can only imagine that it will lead to bigger price swings when the goal arrives.
+I realise that this only gives me a smaller window to get the required goal.
+But as it is after HT, I imagine that it will lead to bigger price swings when the goal arrives.